-In 2005 Sarah Gavlak opened the first contemporary art gallery in Palm Beach after recognizing a lack of local gallery presence there.
-She founded her eponymous gallery with the goal of championing female and LGTBQ artists, and over the last 14 years has staged highly conceptual and pioneering exhibitions, which includes early solo presentations by Marilyn Minter, Betty Tompkins, Simone Leigh and Wade Guyton.
-In 2014 she expanded her footprint and opened a 5,000 square foot space in Hollywood, and recently took on representation for artists Gisela Colon, Beverly Fishman, Candida Alvarez, and Vanessa German.
+In 2005, Sarah Gavlak opened the first contemporary art gallery in Palm Beach after recognizing a lack of local gallery presence there.
+She founded her eponymous gallery with the goal of championing female and LGTBQ artists, and over the last 14 years has staged highly conceptual and pioneering exhibitions, which include early solo presentations by Marilyn Minter, Betty Tompkins, Simone Leigh, and Wade Guyton.
+In 2014, she expanded her footprint and opened a 5,000 square foot space in Hollywood, and recently took on representation for artists Gisela Colon, Beverly Fishman, Candida Alvarez, and Vanessa German.

 Amy Phelan is considered one of the foremost collectors in the world and serves on numerous museum boards and councils including the Whitney Museum of American Art, MoMA, The Meadows School of Art and Aspen Art Museum, and chairs the highly anticipated Aspen Art Museum’s ArtCrush.

 Ann Tenenbaum is a noted philanthropist who serves on the Board of Trustees of The Metropolitan Museum of Art, The Studio Museum of Harlem, DIA Beacon and the Film Society of Lincoln Center.

 Beth Rudin DeWoody, art collector, and curator, resides between Los Angeles, New York, and Palm Beach.
 She is President of The Rudin Family Foundations and EVP of Rudin Management.
 Her Board affiliations include the Whitney Museum of American Art, Hammer Museum, and others.
 She is an Honorary Trustee at the Brooklyn Academy of Music and on the Photography Steering Committee at the Norton Museum.